syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 <ts name="ej.TreeGrid.UnboundType"/>

-Using this we can define the type of command button for TreeGrid.
+Gets or sets a value that define the command column buttons to be displayed.

 #### Default Value:
 {:.param}